gearoenix/gearoenix/README.md

 market share and slow development, I decided to suspend `Vulkan` part and continue with `OpenGL ES 2`.

+## TODOs
+Sorted in order of importance.
+- Direct3D 11 (just started, because I saw the OpenGLES-X is not welcome anymore in Windows).
+- Physics:
+    - Collision detection 50% (blender part is down)
+    - Rigid body 00%
+- Vulkan (WIP 40%)

 ## License
 You can do whatever you want to do as long as you take responsibility of all of its consequences, **But** If you used it and it was useful for you, please make